officient/readable/docs/rules.md

 - [x] avoid files with more than 200 lines.
 - [x] avoid dangerous calls to eval, print_r, var_export, var_dump, phpinfo, exec,..(forbidden function list)
 - [ ] avoid assignment inside of an if statement
-- [?] avoid an if statement or for loop without braces
+- [x] avoid an if statement or for loop without braces
 - [x] avoid variables with names shorter than 3 letters (while whitelisting $i or $id)
 - [x]
 - [ ] avoid overriding of a function's arguments